rumpelrausch/puudle/README.md

 `.env.customize` settings are baked into the frontend application build without any protection.
+Changes relevant to production need a frontend rebuild.

 Credentials **may** be set inside the file `.env`.
 This is only recommended for local development.